Skip to content

 Test Result

-DRAM retention across watchdog reset Survives — magic at 0x803FFFFC preserved after reset
+DRAM retention across watchdog reset Survives — magic at 0x01FFEFFC preserved

 One-shot behavior (subsequent reboot) Works — flag is cleared, Linux boots normally